 Benchmarking against SEO spend

 Most businesses already spend on SEO.
 AI visibility tracking is a fraction of that cost.
-A Mentionable plan starts at EUR 39/month.
+A Mentionable plan starts at EUR 79/month (Growth).
 If your SEO budget is EUR 500+/month and AI platforms are becoming a meaningful traffic channel, allocating 5-10% of that budget to AI visibility intelligence is a straightforward decision.

 Turning competitor insights into action